Pakokku Township

-Pakokku Township (ပခုက္ကူ မြို့နယ်) is a township of Pakokku District in Magway Division of Burma (Myanmar).
+Pakokku Township (ပခုက္ကူ မြို့နယ်) is a township of Pakokku District in Magway Division of Myanmar.
 The principal town and administrative seat is Pakokku.
 The township has its eastern and southeastern border along the Irrawaddy where its principal town, Pakokku, is a port.
 The Yaw River forms the township's southwest border.
 There is a commercial airport at Lanywa (Lan).

 Communities

 Among the towns and villages in Pakokku Township are: Anauktaw, Hmaikbingon, Kandaw, Kin, Lanywa (Lan), Myitche and Shwegyaung (Shwe Chaung).